inductiva/inductiva/README.md

 **Inductiva API** simplifies simulation at scale.

-Start your machines and run your simulations in them
+Start your machines and run your simulations:

 ```python